HowProgrammingWorks/SelfAssessment/Skills/Programming.md

   - duplicate code: 🎓 known
   - exception: 🖐️ used
   - return early: 👂 heard
-  - unittest: 👂 heard
+  - unittest: 🖐️ used
-  - git: 🎓 known
+  - git: 🖐️ used
-  - github: 🎓 known
+  - github: 🖐️ used